jinkim31/event_thread/README.md

 ## The Main Thread
-Event Thread uses thread & worker architecture which means you need to define a worker class which contains the process you want to run and move the worker to the main thread so that the worker can actually work.
+Event Thread uses thread & worker architecture which means you need to define a worker class that contains the process you want to run and move the worker to the main thread so that the worker can actually work.
 ```c++
 #include <ethread.h>
 #include "app.h"